-- Confidentiality and issues relating to consent will be discussed with you at your first meeting and you will have the opportunity to ask any questions you may have. - Letters are exchanged between members of the team so that we can provide you with the best quality care.
-Copies of letters are also sent to your GP and community Paediatrician.
+Confidentiality and issues relating to consent will be discussed with you at your first meeting and you will have the opportunity to ask any questions you or your child may have.

+Letters are exchanged between members of the team so that we can provide you with the best quality care.
+Copies of letters are also sent to your child's GP and community Paediatrician.
 However, if there is information that you do not want to be shared with the rest of the team you can talk to the Psychologist about this.